mlin/GenomicSQLite/docs/index.md

 ## Installation

-It's usually easiest to obtain the extension as a pre-compiled shared library (Linux .so or *coming soon* <s>macOS .dylib</s>), either installed with a package manager, or downloaded from [GitHub Releases](https://github.com/mlin/GenomicSQLite/releases).
+It's usually easiest to obtain the extension as a pre-compiled shared library (Linux .so or macOS .dylib), either installed with a package manager, or downloaded from [GitHub Releases](https://github.com/mlin/GenomicSQLite/releases).

 === "Python"
     ``` bash